telefonicaid/fiware-cygnus/doc/flume_extensions_catalogue/orion_ckan_sink.md

 * `row`: A data row is upserted for each notified context attribute.
 This kind of row will always contain 8 fields:
     * `recvTimeTs`: UTC timestamp expressed in miliseconds.
     * `recvTime`: UTC timestamp in human-redable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).
+    * `fiwareservicePath`: Notified fiware-servicePath, or the default configured one if not notified.
     * `entityId`: Notified entity identifier.
     * `entityType`: Notified entity type.
     * `attrName`: Notified attribute name.